-At first glance, it seems that the situation in Prague is getting worse instead of improving despite all the different regulations of the taxi service.
+At first glance, it seems that the situation in Prague is getting worse instead of improving despite all the different taxi service regulations.
 During the checks on 3 November 2015, the magistrate officials found that more than a third of the taxi drivers in Prague overcharged the fare.
 They revealed excessively high prices for six of the sixteen drivers checked.
 It was, therefore, less than during these checks.

 On Pařížská St., the MF Dnes team got into a yellow Škody Superb. „We are staying at this hotel, could you take us there?
 “They are being taken to Hotel Aladin in Vršovice.
 There, one of the five patrols of the magistrate and the police are waiting, who are deployed around Prague during the test.

-“According to us and the magistrate officials, he has everything in good order.
-Unexpectedly, however, you came across an honest man, “the police tell us a bit puzzled, who checked a total of fifteen cars by the end of that night.
+“According to the magistrate officials and us, he has everything in good order.
+Unexpectedly, however, you came across an honest man, “the police tell us, a bit puzzled, who checked a total of fifteen cars by the end of that night.